The CODE4her program was honored with 2021 Inspiring Programs in STEM Award from Insight Into Diversity Magazine.

-CODE4her is the new computer science mentorship program for girls in grades 5 through 8 organized by the Bowling Green Computer Science Department, BG Women in Computing (BGWIC) student organization and their faculty advisor Jadwiga A. Carlson.
+CODE4her is the new computer science mentorship program for girls in grades 5 through 8 organized by the Bowling Green Computer Science Department, BG Women in Computing (BGWIC) student organization under direction of their faculty advisor Jadwiga A. Carlson.
 The CODE4her mentorship program was initially sponsored by Google igniteCS.
 IgniteCS provided funding and resources for groups of college and university students to make a difference in their local communities through CS mentorship.
 In addition a generous donation from the Miller family allowed the program to begin and to continue.

 The first CODE4her session was offered in January, 2017 and consisted of five 2.5 hour meetings held roughly once a month .
 These meetings took place on the BGSU campus.
 We are currently in the seventh year of this program and continue to receive great interest from NW Ohio region.